t3kt/raytk/src/operators/filter/reshapeValues.md

-Reshapes a field by applying a function to the values that it produces.
+Reshapes the values produced by a field by applying a function.

 If the source field produces float values, the function is just applied to those values.
 If the source field produces vector values, the function is applied individually to each channel in the produced values.